-One of the best ways to use personlization is to target visitor segments with more relevant content:
+One of the best ways to use personlization is to target visitor segments in your conversion funnel with more relevant content:

 - Returning visitors with content relating to what they saw previously

 - Frequent purchasers with loyalty content like rewards or discounts

 This personalization can be done with any A/B testing tool, like VWO or Google Optimize.

 However, it doesn’t matter how well personlized your website is if it doesn’t have a good user experience or doesn’t persuade them to convert.
-Therefore to see best results from personalization you need to ensure your website has first been improved with the other elements of CRO.
+To see best results from personalization you need to ensure your website has first been improved with the other elements of conversion rate optimization.

 For doing conversion research and A/B testing, you need three key types of website tools:

 - A web analytics tool.
-This tool is essential because it helps you monitor your current website conversion rate and success metric performance.
+This is essential because it helps you monitor your current website conversion rate and success metric performance.
 It also helps you to gain great visitor insights and find poorly converting pages for improving.
-A simple web analytics tool like Google Analytics needs to be setup and used for this.
+Google Analytics needs to be set up and used for this, which is free.

 - Visitor feedback tools.
 Getting great feedback from your visitors is essential for really understanding their needs and for gaining high-impact ideas for improving your website and conversion rates.
 The most important tool to use for this is Hotjar.com.
 User testing tools like Userfeel.com and UsabilityHub.com are essential too.

 - An A/B testing tool.
 Ideally you need to test different versions of your content (like different call-to-action buttons or different page layout) to see which version increases your conversion rates the most.
 A low-cost A/B testing tool like VWO is a great place to start, and here is a review of leading A/B testing tools.